 Stickers are EVERYWHERE.
 We get name tag stickers at meetings, we get stickers when we vote and kids get stickers for everything.
 We even buy them for kids to keep them entertained.

 And, then this happens to nearly all of us, a sticker gets left on a shirt accidentally and goes through the washing machine or worse, the clothes dryer.
-Learn how to remove the sticker or decal residue left behind.
+Learn how to remove the sticker or decal residue that is left behind.

 How to Remove Sticker Residue From Clothes